auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 ---

 With this framework, many difficult questions can now be answered.
 Notice the framework contributes to the compression of our history of experience with intelligent agents.
+We can understand and predict the actions of intelligent actions within the context of the framework.

 Why are some experiences beautiful to some and not to others? - Because each individual has their own unique experiences which effects their ability to compress new experiences.